-When it comes to competitive pricing combined with performance, Vice Pro golf balls are near the top of their class.
+When it comes to performance, Vice Pro golf balls are near the top of their class.
 “The pro launch ensures a greater ball speed, high-rise trajectory, and excellent distance on the course, particularly for those golfers with average and above-average spin rates.
 And, guess what?
-You get all this for a super competitive price point!”
-Sports Illustrated exclaims.
+You get all this for a super competitive price point!” exclaims Sports Illustrated.

 If you’re a more experienced golfer with a fairly decent swing speed, then the Taylormade TP5 golf balls are made just for you.
 Taylormade TP5 golf balls offer more compression for increased distance and increased launch control.

 “The TP5 is a complex ball that is packed with performance technologies,” writes Golfstead.com.
 “The TP5 provides excellent tee-to-green performance that includes fast ball speeds off the driver, a mid-high launch, medium iron spin, and high spin with wedges.”